pascualgroup/VarModel/README.md

 [LIVER STAGE] -> [VAR A INACTIVE] -> [VAR A ACTIVE] -> [VAR B INACTIVE] -> [VAR B ACTIVE] -> ...
 ```

+### Selection Mode `selectionMode`

+Three type of models (i.e., within-host dynamics) can be run in this implementation:
+1. immune selection (hosts build immunity towards specific epitope alleles or genes)
+2. generalized immunity (i.e., clearance is faster if the host is exposed to more times of infection)
+3. complete neutrality (i.e., clearance is determined by a clearance rate, and is not influenced by infection histories)

 #### Liver Stage

 The liver stage is always a fixed time period.
 During that period, the infection cannot be cleared.
+This stage actually also include the time required in the mosquito midgut to develop to the asexual transmission stage, which is about 7 days.
+Therefore usually this parameter is set at 14 days.

 #### Activation